stephenlacy/mcp-proxy/README.md

 # mcp-proxy
-> A Rust bidirectional MCP proxy between stdio and SSE.
+> A Rust bidirectional MCP proxy between stdio and SSE with OAuth.
 Based initially on [sparfenyuk/mcp-proxy](https://github.com/sparfenyuk/mcp-proxy)

 ## Features
 - Connect to a remote server over SSE and expose it as a stdio server
 - Connect to a local server using stdio and expose it as an SSE server
 - Fast startup with minimal memory usage
+- OAuth support for remote servers

 ## Usage